 Many states in the United States have laws prohibiting indecent exposure.
 Exposure of genitals in public carry several consequences depending on the age of the people affected by such an exposure.

 In the case of peeing in public, while in all genuineness, the offender, didn’t intend to offend others, it becomes a criminal offence if the people who witnessed the act, take offence.
-Felony charges can be slapped on a person if a minor is a victim of the indecent exposure.
-A less charge of misdemeanor may apply if the victims are adults.
+Felony charges can be slapped on a person if a minor was a victim of the indecent exposure.
+A lesser charge of misdemeanor may apply if the victims were adults.

 Penalties for indecent exposure include fines and jail time.
 In states such as Georgia, Arizona and California, an offender, if convicted, could also end up having to register as a sex offender if minors witnessed the indecent exposure.

 An officer may decide to charge you with the offence of causing public nuisance, even in the situation where genitals were not exposed while the offense was being committed.

 A conviction for peeing in public may seem unserious, especially when one is only fined, but that is a misjudgment as the rippling effect will follow the offender the rest of their life.
 The offense will appear on your criminal background and will affect your employment chances.

 What to do when caught peeing in public